Jongmyo Jerye is a ceremony held for the kings and queens

 and libation of foods of Jongmyo Jerye are essential manifestations of aesthetics of performing arts based on cosmic and

-repose of their ancestors in the Shrine, just named
+repose of their ancestors in the Shrine, simply named

 'Jongmyoak.'
 Each procedure of the ceremony was